 Instructors who experience students engaging in mild disruptive behavior should provide one or more of the following warnings: a verbal, e-mail, early warning referral, or a written form of communication.
 The communication should identify the prohibited behavior that occurred, the rules that were violated, and the behavior that is required in the future.
-The warnings also should include notice stating that any subsequent violation of the classroom rules or this procedure may result in the instructor filing a student code of conduct complaint utilizing the Early Warning Referral or email to the Dean of Student Guidance.
+The warnings also should include notice stating that any subsequent violation of the classroom rules or this procedure may result in the instructor filing a student code of conduct complaint utilizing the Early Warning Referral or email to the Dean of Students.

 - Arriving late or exiting early

 - Conducting side conversations

 - Making disrespectful or offensive comments or gestures to the instructor or fellow students

 - Acting in an immature manner